MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_volume_assign_level.md

 ### -param Channel

-TBD - A number that represents the channel that is active (present -TBD?)
+TBD - A number that represents the channel that is active (present -TBD?).

 ### -param VolumeLevel